AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 ---
 # Cart persistence

-A persistent shopping cart tracks unpurchased items that are left in the cart and saves the information on the current device to keep it accessible when the logged-in session expires.
+A persistent shopping cart tracks unpurchased items that are left in the cart and saves the information on the current device so that it remains accessible when the logged-in session expires.

-Customers who are _remembered_ can have the contents of their shopping cart accessible on the current device when the logged-in session expires.
-After the session expires, the customers shopping cart is being accessed with the use of the Persistent Cart session.
-If the same customer logs in on another device or a browser and add something to their shopping cart, and then go back to the device with an active persistent session, their shopping cart will be updated with the added items.
+If a customers is _remembered_ , the contents of their shopping cart remains accessible on the current device when the logged-in session expires.
+After the session expires, the customers shopping cart is accessed using  the persistent cart session.
+If the same customer logs in on another device or browser and adds something to their shopping cart, and then returns to the device with an active persistent session, their shopping cart is updated with the added items.

-Using a persistent shopping cart can help reduce the number of abandoned shopping carts and increase sales.
+Using a persistent shopping cart can reduce the number of abandoned shopping carts and increase sales.
 The persistent shopping cart **does not** expose sensitive account information at any time.

 To manage the use of cart persistence for your site or within specific store views, you can [configure persistent shopping cart](#configure-a-persistent-cart) settings.
 For more information about how these settings affect the shopper experience in your storefront, see [Persistent cart workflow](#persistent-cart-workflow).